Is this topic for you?

 - Internally, by placing tiny radioactive "seeds" next to or into the cancer.

-Compared to surgery alone, radiation given before surgery may reduce the risk that rectal cancer will return and may help you live longer.6
+Compared to surgery alone, radiation given before surgery may reduce the risk that rectal cancer will return, and it may help you live longer.5

 People sometimes use complementary therapies along with medical treatment to help relieve symptoms and side effects of cancer treatments.
 Some of the complementary therapies that may be helpful include: